Please enter your email below to subscribe

 It is also worth noting that while links are removed the underlying information usually remains.
 Google’s (or Bing’s) link to a newspaper article might vanish but the article itself will probably still be available in the newspaper’s archives, in press databases, and – for the hopelessly analog – in hard-copy versions of the newspaper.

 Why should we care about the modern-day memory holes?
 In cases like Mr. Costeja’s, it may not matter very much.
 In other cases, the disappearance of information from the public domain can have serious consequences by omitting vital information from due diligence and KYC reports, creating a highly distorted picture of the subjects of the reports.
 Of course, on the positive side people like the English lord will undoubtedly be pleased.

 Larry Gurwin serves as senior director for Guidepost Solutions’ Europe, Middle East and Africa (EMEA) practice.
 He is an accomplished investigator with more than 20 years of experience devising and executing investigative strategies for maximum benefit.
 He has spent much of his recent time conducting and managing due diligence investigations and managing international asset searches.
-He can be contacted at email@example.com.
+Larry can be reached at firstname.lastname@example.org.